 Then tape it all along the shape of the template.

 Take strips of tissue paper fringe, (made by cutting strips of tissue paper then cutting fringe along one side) and glue in strips all around the body covering the body of the pinata.
+You could use newspaper strips but the tissue paper is more colorful and eye-catching.

+For the next step, keep layer the tissue paper from the bottom up to the top leaving the fridges to cover the part you pasted flat.
 Add scrunched fringe all along the top to give it a finished look.